 If Antonietta gave Gabriele renewed life, Maxi gave me renewed youth, a chance to be a student again with few cares and time to enjoy life as if for the first time.
 Sometime during the day I remembered Professor Dirk Visser from Ursinus College and the look he gave me and my girlfriend as we strode by arm-in-arm one spring day just prior to our graduation.
 I understood that look now.

 If Gabriele gave Antonietta a deeper understanding of herself and a chance to face her fears, then I might have given Maxi a deeper understanding of men and relationships, perhaps even the insight that intimacy exists on many levels, some unpredictable.
 I cannot be sure, though, since we never spoke about it and I have not seen her since.

 If we ever meet again, I would like to tell her what she did for me that day and maybe recite the famous line from Goethe’s Faust about those magic moments in life that you never want to end: Verweil doch!
 Du bist so schön (Stay awhile!
 You are so beautiful!).

-Haven’t had enough?
+Want more?
 Go to Robert Brancatelli.
-Look out for Nine Lives.
-It’s coming to a theatre near you!
+The Brancatelli Blog is a member of The Free Media Alliance.
 Note to self: The first cup of tea is bitter like life.
 The second is sweet like love.
 The third cup needs a lot of sugar.
 It is gentle like death.
+Dedicated to Maxi Erler.